MassowNdiaye/API-Learning/learning.notes/notes.md

 # Learning Notes:

-# ⚠️ **Viewing my API over HTTP:**
+# ⚠️ **Viewing my APIs over HTTP:**
-Activate the virtual environment (venv/bin/activate) and run the app: python -m uvicorn main:app --reload
+ Activate the virtual environment (venv/bin/activate) and run the app:
+ - python -m uvicorn main:app --reload

 ---

 # **⚠️ .DS_Store stands for Desktop Service Store.** - Sep 22 2025 - 1:14PM
  It's a hidden system file automatically created by macOS in every folder opened with Finder.

  It stores folder view preferences, like:
   - icon positions
   - window size
  - background color/image

  ✅ **Best practice**
  It's not needed for the code or GitHub, Add it to .gitignore so it doesn't get pushed to GitHub.

 ---